warolv/cka-series/network-policy-ns.md

 ![cka-exercises](images/network-policy-ns/1.png)

-I am a DevOps/Software engineer (at Cloudify.co), and I started preparation for the CKA Kubernetes exam.
+I started preparation for the CKA Kubernetes exam.
 In this series, I will share some exercises I find useful during my preparation in order to help you better prepare for the CKA exam.
 I will gather all exercises in this GitHub account, clone this repo to get all exercises at once.

 ### CKA exercises series published posts: